healygi/PP4/README.md

 # Agile Development Methology:

  - I documented and implemented all User Stories using the Agile Project Management tool - Kanban Board - on GitHub.
- - I labelled my User Stories in consolidation with MoSCow prioritization.
+ - I labelled my User Stories in accordance with MoSCow prioritization.
  - I researched and asked friends and family who had an interest in health what they would want from a health blog site.
  - I asked them to write some User Stories to see if they came up with ones I hadn't thought of.
  - I kept my site simple to ensure all the functionality ran smoothly and efficiently, keeping continious attention to technical proficiency.